-We start out with an affordable design second to none and then perform home remodeling, additions and new home construction, employing our own experienced staff alongside proven licensed and insured subcontractors with whom we have worked with for years.
+We start out with an affordable home design second to none.
+Then we perform construction services employing our own experienced staff, alongside proven licensed and insured subcontractors with whom we have worked for years.
 We have been doing this successfully for over 25 years in the Los Angeles area, producing superb results above homeowners’ expectations and within budget.

 All photos throughout this report are of jobs designed and built by Roger Perron, Inc.

 Call us for a Free Consultation.
 We create visual designs that really bring about the best possibilities anyone could imagine for their home.
 Roger Perron personally oversees these designs.

 Whether you want a remodel, addition, accessory dwelling unit (ADU) or a complete new home, you can have everything you want beautifully arranged for ease of use and smooth access, as well as comfort and good looks — an aesthetic result.
 We also carry forward the construction to bring about a home you can be proud of.

 Barbara Perron (Roger’s wife) or Jobee, our assistant, will usually take your call and the journey starts there.
 Roger Perron and his team will then take good care of you.

 Call Barbara NOW for a complimentary consultation!